 We've shared many of our money saving tips before and this is always at the top of the list.
 Not only will this save you a ton of money but it will also save you a ton of time.
 Eat breakfast in your room before you leave and pack your lunch to eat on your hike or just at a scenic spot.
 That way you can spend more time in the park enjoying nature instead of waiting for a table.
 Use dinner or an off-day to explore the restaurants around.

 4. Plan your visit before you arrive but be willing to change plans.

 Since many of us plan these trips months (and sometimes years!) in advance it's best to have a general idea of where you want to go and what you want to see.
 However, there are many unpredictable things that come up like weather, road closures, etc. Be flexible with your schedule!
 One day while we were in Yosemite National Park we planned on climbing Mount Dana to warm up for Mount Whitney (you can read about Mount Whitney here) but there was a bike race on the highway and traffic was barely moving.
 We decided to not go into the park that day.
 At first we were really upset and mad but when we got back to the condo I started looking at books they had there and found a local hike near Mammoth for us to do.
 It ended up being one of our absolute favorites and it wasn't even in the park!

-5. Stay close to the park and take advantage of websites like Airbnb and VRBO.
+5. Stay close to the park and take advantage of websites like Airbnb.